 You will learn enough about tattoos and their acceptance in the workplace, so you can know what to expect in your job hunt.

 1. In 2018, 61% of Hr Decision Makers Were Substantially Less Likely to Hire Someone with A Face Tattoo.

 Likewise, HR decision makers were 17% slightly less likely to hire someone with a face tattoo, followed by another 17% of HR decision makers who said it made no difference in their hiring decisions.

 The remaining 5% said they were either slightly more likely to hire, substantially more likely to hire, or didn’t know if they would hire a person with a face tattoo.

 Therefore, we can conclude that more hiring managers would not hire someone with a face tattoo, making face tattoos the most unacceptable type of tattoo in the workplace.

-2. Diversity in The Workplace Is Impacted by Tattoo Discrimination, According to Tattoos in The Workplace Statistics.
+2. Diversity in The Workplace Is Impacted by Tattoo Discrimination, According to Statistics.

-According to tattoos in the workplace statistics, people between 18 and 29 are 40% more likely to have at least one tattoo.
+According to the statistics, people between 18 and 29 are 40% more likely to have at least one tattoo.